NetworkConfiguration/dhcpcd/tests/eloop-bench/README.md

   *  HAVE_PSELECT
   *  HAVE_POLLTS
   *  HAVE_PPOLL
+Otherwise, eloop will try and work out wich mechanism to use.

 kqueue(2) is found on modern BSD kernels. epoll(2) is found on modern Linux and Solaris kernels.